Concentrated animal feeding operation: Water quality

 The two main contributors to water pollution caused by CAFOs are soluble nitrogen compounds and phosphorus.
 The eutrophication of water bodies from such waste is harmful to wildlife and water quality in aquatic system like streams, lakes, and oceans.

 Groundwater and surface water are closely linked, so polluting one often affects the other.
 Surface water may be polluted by CAFO waste through the runoff of nutrients, organics, and pathogens from fields and storage.
 Waste can be transmitted to groundwater through the leaching of pollutants.
 Some facility designs, such as lagoons, can reduce the risk of groundwater contamination, but the microbial pathogens from animal waste may still pollute surface and groundwater, harming wildlife and human health.

 A CAFO is responsible for one of the biggest environmental spills in U.S. history.
 In 1995, a 120,000 sqft lagoon ruptured in North Carolina.
-North Carolina contains a lot of the United States' industrial hog operations, which disproportionally impact Black, Hispanic and Indian American residents.
+North Carolina contains a large portion of the United States' industrial hog operations, which disproportionally impact Black, Hispanic and Indian American residents.
 The spill released 25.8 e6USgal of effluvium into the New River and killed 10 million local fish.
 The spill also contributed to an outbreak of Pfiesteria piscicida, which caused health problems in nearby humans, including skin irritation and short-term cognitive problems.